Flick mulls future after Bayern Munich exit Champions League - RFI

 For now, Flick, whose Bayern contract runs until 2023, says he "first wants to process the elimination" and "assess the situation.
 I also have my own ideas."

-Ultimately, a PSG side boasting the talent of Neymar and Kylian Mbappe was too good for a depleted Bayern team missing their injured top-scorer Robert Lewandowksi.
+Ultimately, a PSG side boasting the talent of Neymar and Kylian Mbappe was too good for a depleted Bayern team missing injured top scorer Robert Lewandowksi.

 Under Flick, Bayern won all six titles available in the last 12 months, defeating PSG in last season's Champions League final in Lisbon.